Dronehub/minijson/docs/specification.rst

   and then follow that many pairs of Values (key: value)
 * If value is 22, then it's True
 * If value is 23, then it's False
+* If value is 24, then next what comes is count of bytes, and then bytes follow.
+This is to be interpreted as a signed integer